twilio/twilio-verify-sna-ios/README.md

   <tr>
     <td>InstanceNotFound</td>
     <td>Unable to continue url process, instance not found.</td>
-    <td> weak self was nil, make sure that you are instantiating as a dependency this SDK or lazy loading it, do not use this SDK as a computed property.</td>
+    <td>Weak self was nil, make sure that you are instantiating as a dependency this SDK or lazy loading it, do not use this SDK as a computed property.</td>
   </tr>
   <tr>
     <td>NetworkingError</td>